rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

 Mail merging involves taking a list of names and inserting each name into a letter.
 This project also tested my understanding of file paths and directories.

 <h2> Day 25: The U.S. States Game </h2>
 This project involved learning to work with CSV data and the Pandas library.
 The U.S. States Game involves guessing the names of states on a map of the United States.
+The aim of the game is to remember all of the names of the states and to name as many of them as you can.